derSicking/Git-Worktree-Assistant/README.md

 the process of picking options or branches for your worktree and suggests a location.
 The default worktree directory can be adjusted in the extension settings.

+### Remove worktrees

+Use the `Remove Worktree` command to choose an existing worktree from a list and remove it.

+### Open a worktree in VS Code

+Use the `Switch to Worktree` or `Open Worktree in New Window` commands to open the folder or workspace file of a worktree with VS Code.

 ## Requirements

 Your Workspace needs to be a git repository and the `git` command has to be available on your system.